Projects per year

 Teaching Interests

 Sharada is a Fellow of the Higher Education Academy and Second and Third Year Co-ordinator for the Undergraduate Programme in Economics.
-She is involved in a wide range of modules, teaching students econometrics and forecasting on the:
+She is involved in a wide range of modules, teaching students econometrics and macroeconomics on the:

 - BA (Hons) in Economics